1. SharePoint is Not OneDrive for Business

 While SharePoint is a powerful tool for collaboration, sometimes there is information that needs to be hidden from certain users.
 Permissions can be set based on groups or individual users.
 Permissions can restrict access to a single document to full sites.
 Managing levels of permissions is an essential part of managing security within the organization for reasons of data privacy and protection.

-iV4 SharePoint Services
+iV4 SharePoint Consulting Services

-iV4’s team of SharePoint experts hold decades of experience enabling organizations to effectively integrate business processes, creating sites to exchange ideas and expertise for better decision making, and managing document lifecycles for a more effective organization.
+iV4’s team of SharePoint Consultants hold decades of experience enabling organizations to effectively integrate business processes, creating sites to exchange ideas and expertise for better decision making, and managing document lifecycles for a more effective organization.